 • You are an EEA or EU-based company and it ships products to or from the UK.
 Alternatively, your company ships products beyond the selling threshold in the UK which is £70,000 within a calendar year.

 • The second scenario involves when you are not an EU or EEA-based company.
 This is usually applicable to companies who store their goods in the UK.
-For example, Amazon’s European Fulfillment Network.
+For example, Amazon’s European Fulfilment Network.
 If you run one of these companies, you should also register for VAT, irrespective of how much your company makes within a calendar year.

 UK VAT service for non-UK online sellers

-Here is the step by step method to register for VAT as a non-UK online seller:
+Here is the step-by-step method to register for VAT as a non-UK online seller:

 You first need to consider which scheme you should register in.
 If your business fits any of the two options mentioned above, you should apply for that scheme only.
 Make sure you go through the details asked in the registration form.
 You can also consult a specialist eCommerce business advisory agency to explain the registration process and tell you which scheme your business belongs to.

 Answer the questions that the advisory agency asks.
 That helps them figure out approximately how much VAT you may need to pay and the amount of money you can claim as a refund.
-Once you finalize your VAT scheme, you must fill out the application carefully.
+Once you finalise your VAT scheme, you must fill out the application carefully.
 Submit your application to the HMRC.
 They take around 7 to 20 working days to process your application and come back with a VAT number.

 2. Submitting your returns

-If you are not sure how to submit your returns, you can take help from an eCommerce business advisory agency.
+If you are not sure how to submit your returns, you can get help from an eCommerce business advisory agency.
 The experts will go through your documents and submit them online.
 In fact, according to the UK’s Making Tax Digital rules, every business owner should submit their returns online to avoid losing hard-copy documents.
 The deadline to file and pay your VAT is one month and seven days after the VAT quarter ends.

 UK VAT Rates

-In the Uk when registering for VAT you have the option of either registering for the Standard Rate which is a rate worked out by subtracting turnover less taxable costs or the Flat Rate System which is based solely on turnover (however it is a lower rate).
+In the UK when registering for VAT you have the option of either registering for the Standard Rate which is a rate worked out by subtracting turnover less taxable costs or the Flat Rate System which is based solely on turnover (however it is a lower rate).

 The percentage for Standard Rate Scheme depends on what you are selling.
 There are three slabs of VAT for different products:

-• 20% for most of the goods and services.
+• 20% for most of the goods and services

-• 5% for products like women’s sanitary products and fuel used in charitable homes.
+• 5% for products like women’s sanitary products and fuel used in charitable homes

 • 0% for goods like children’s shoes and clothing, newspapers, books, most foods (except hot takeaways like beverages or meals in restaurants and cafés), and most public transport.